LexiFi/csml/README.md

     with the version 3.5 of the framework, but CSML was initially developped against version 2.0.

-  - Alternatively, CSML should work under Linux with Mono and hopefully the newest .NET Core framework (again probably with minor adjustments to the build system).
-Support for Mono was only tested in the early days in the project and never used in production, though.
+  - Alternatively, CSML has been tested under Linux with Mono 4.x, but not used in production.

+  - Moreover, it is expected that CSML could be made to work with little effort with the newest .NET Core framework both under Windows and other systems.

 Installation
 ------------